 You can contact us with your enquries via email or by calling us on 0141 560 6000.

-ngps have 5 one bedroom flats and 16 two bedroom flats available for Mid Market rent from September 2021 at Millersbank street, Springburn, formerly the site of Springburn Halls.
+Mid-market rent is being provided by ng Property Scotland ltd (ngps) which is a subsidiary of ng homes. ngps have 5 one bedroom flats and 16 two bedroom flats available for mid-market rent from September 2021 at Millarbank street, Springburn, formerly the site of Springburn Halls.

 - You should be employed or have an offer of employment